Providing Real Training for Real Dogs for Real Life

 Volunteer teams then enter several phases of training which includes the Handlers Education course, obedience course and field training in preparation for work in various environments.
 Accelerated Phase waivers may be granted for Handlers and dogs that submit to and pass a skills test based on previous experience and training.

 Volunteer Handlers must learn about their particular dog breed as well as First Aid and CPR for Pets.
-They also must take a FEMA ICS 100 Course and Psychological First Aid Course.
+They also must take a FEMA ICS 100 Course, Suicide Prevention Class and a Psychological First Aid Course.

 Handlers are not compensated for their time, general, training or medical expenses, care and feeding of their dog.